Day 16 : Docker for DevOps Engineers

 5. Using the docker top Command

-command allows you to view the processes running inside a container.
+The docker top command allows you to view the processes running inside a container.
 This gives you insights into what is happening within the container's isolated environment.

 docker top container_name_or_id